Max Born: Berlin and Frankfurt

 In 1912, Born met Hedwig (Hedi) Ehrenberg, the daughter of a Leipzig University law professor, and a friend of Carl Runge's daughter Iris.
-She was of Jewish background on her father's side, although he had become a practising Lutheran when he got married, as did Max's sister Käthe.
-Despite never practising his religion, Born refused to convert, and his wedding on 2 August 1913 was a garden ceremony.
+She was of Jewish background on her father's side, although he had become a practising Lutheran when he got married, as did his sister Käthe.
+Despite never practising his religion, he refused to convert, and his wedding on 2 August 1913 was a garden ceremony.
 However, he was baptised as a Lutheran in March 1914 by the same pastor who had performed his wedding ceremony.
-Born regarded "religious professions and churches as a matter of no importance".
+Born regarded "religious professions and churches as a matter of no importance."
 His decision to be baptised was made partly in deference to his wife, and partly due to his desire to assimilate into German society.
 The marriage produced three children: two daughters, Irene, born in 1914, and Margarethe (Gritli), born in 1915, and a son, Gustav, born in 1921.
-Through marriage, Born is related to jurists Victor Ehrenberg, his father-in-law, and Rudolf von Jhering, his wife's maternal grandfather, as well as to philosopher and theologian Hans Ehrenberg, and is a great uncle of British comedian Ben Elton.
+Through marriage, he is related to jurists Victor Ehrenberg, his father-in-law, and Rudolf von Jhering, his wife's maternal grandfather, as well as to philosopher and theologian Hans Ehrenberg, and is a great uncle of British comedian Ben Elton.